proofpoint/cloud-management/README.md

 It can be difficult to code to all potential failures, but the following errors are known to potentially occur, all of which will have a 400 response code :

-- Capacity Unavailable - The instance could not be created because capacity is unavailable to support the request.
 - Size Unavailable - The instance size requested is not supported by the provider at that location.
 - Location Unavailable - The location is unavailable for that provider.
 - Provider Unavailable - There is no provider available to support this request.